SeanHub2021/Project_2_Example1/README.md

   - A live link will be displayed in a green banner when published successfully.

 The live link can be found here - https://seanhub2021.github.io/Project_2_Example1/

+### Deployment to GitPod Pages
+- The site was deployed to GitPod IDE.
+The steps to deploy are as follows:
+    - Copy the GitHub repository URL
+    - In Gitpod Workspaces, navigate to 'New Workspace'
+    - Paste the Gitpod repository URL
+    - Let GitPod build the repository image
+    - The GitPod IDE will now be loaded and available to write, edit, and save code.

 ### Clone the Repository Code Locally